Mitumba Mountains

 The Mitumba Mountains stretch along the Western Rift Valley in Eastern Congo (DRC), west of Lake Tanganyika and Lake Kivu.
 The two main peaks, Mount Kahuzi (3,308 m) and Mount Biéga (2,790 m) are dormant volcanoes.
 The northern portion of the range is also known as the Itombwe Mountains or Itombwe Plateau.

 Ecology

 Most of the mountain range is in the Albertine Rift montane forests ecoregion.
 At lower elevations, the montane forests transition to lowland rain forests at the northern end of the range, to forest–savanna mosaic in the central portion of the range, and miombo woodlands to the south.

-Chrysophyllum gorugonsanum and Syzygium guineense are characteristic trees of the primary or mature montane forests.
-Macaranga neomildbraedii, Neoboutonia macrocalyx, and Xymalos monospora are trees typical of secondary forests, which regrow in areas cleared by wind or human disturbance.
+Gambeya gorungosana and Syzygium guineense are characteristic trees of the primary or mature montane forests.
+Macaranga kilimandscharica, Neoboutonia macrocalyx, and Xymalos monospora are trees typical of secondary forests, which regrow in areas cleared by wind or human disturbance.

 Protected areas

 Kahuzi-Biéga National Park covers a portion of the mountains, including mounts Kahuzi and Biéga.